The story

 mkNode :: a -> SomeSafeHeap a -> SomeSafeHeap a -> SomeSafeHeap a

-This bit is almost identical to the unverified version except for some unwrapping and wrapping with SSH
+mkNode a (SSH h1) (SSH h2) = _This bit is almost identical to the unverified version except for some

-.
-This makes sense because as we pointed in the unverified version, mkNode
+pointed in the unverified version, mkNode is where the leftist

 Comparing without forgetting

-In the unverified leftist heap’s mkNode
+In the unverified leftist heap’s mkNode, the term-level

-operator decided on which child is placed to the right.
-It seems all we need is to provide an analogous operator for SNat
+(<=) operator decided on which child is placed to the right.
+It

 What we want here is connexity, that is given any \(n\) and \(m\), either \(n \leq m\) or \(m \leq n\).
 This holds for total orders including \(\leq\) on natural numbers.
 We can express this in Haskell easily.